mbernalflo/mbernalflo/README.md

 ### Hi there 👋
-My name is Mar (she/her) and I am a master's student specializing in Ecology and Evolution with a passion for coding and all things technology.
+My name is Mar (she/her) and I am a master's graduate specializing in Ecology and Evolution with a passion for coding and all things technology.

 #### 🔬 Current Projects
-- Master's Thesis: Mate choice and song analysis in a color polymoprhic grasshopper.
+- Internship at Lammi Biological Station working on sound localization in the eurasian lynx
 - Developing tools for the analysis of grasshoper's songs.

 #### 🌱 Interests